 16. THERE WAS ONCE A "LITTLE MISS DAIRY QUEEN."

 Clad in a Dutch-style cap, dress, and shoes, Little Miss Dairy Queen was featured as a 5-foot weather vane in a select few locations.
 Most are gone now, but see if you can spot one on your next road trip.

-It was made in 2001 in Springfield, Mass.
-Guinness doesn’t specify the flavor, but if we had to guess, we'd say it was Oreo.
+It was made in 2005 in Springfield, Massachusetts.
+Guinness doesn't specify the flavor, but if we had to guess, we'd say it was Oreo.

 Made of sponge cake and vanilla ice cream, the dessert was constructed in Toronto in 2011.
 It weighed more than 10 tons and was topped with a ridiculous amount of crushed Oreo cookies.

 19. SAUDI ARABIA REALLY LOVES DAIRY QUEEN.

 It must, anyway—otherwise, Berkshire Hathaway wouldn't have opened the world's largest Dairy Queen in Riyadh.
 The two-level restaurant is 7500 square feet and can seat 240 customers.